-- Must complete a 6-semester-hour sequence in Literature or History. - For Humanities and Social/Behavioral Sciences Electives: Some 4-year institutions require a specific course or courses in the indicated areas.
-Check the STARS Guide and Area V page of your intended transfer institution for additional guidance.
-Transfer credits may not exceed 50% of those required for the 4-year degree. - ORI 101 or 105, CIS 146: Courses are not included in the STARS Articulation Guide but are applicable toward the associate degree.
+For Humanities and Social/Behavioral Sciences Electives: Some 4-year institutions require a specific course or courses in the indicated areas.
+Check the Alabama Transfers Guide and Area V page of your intended transfer institution for additional guidance.
+Transfer credits may not exceed 50% of those required for the 4-year degree.

+ORI 101 or 105, CIS 146: Courses are not included in the Alabama transfers Guide but are applicable toward the associate degree.